autocrossblog/autocrossblog_astro/src/content/post/2012-01-22-bsp-350z-suspension-parts-and-exhaust-for-sale.md

 ---
-layout: post
+publishDate: 2012-01-22T23:59:54+00:00
-title: BSP 350z Suspension Parts and Exhaust for Sale
+title: "BSP 350z Suspension Parts and Exhaust for Sale"
-date: '2012-01-22T23:59:54+00:00'
-last_modified_at: 2024-11-18T13:26:36-06:00
-permalink: bsp-350z-suspension-parts-and-exhaust-for-sale
-image:
-categories: [ 350z, nissan, suspension, parts, forsale ]
-description: Discover the process of restoring a 350z back to stock, battling stubborn parts, breaking tools, and eventually triumphing in this car repair journey.
+excerpt: "Discover the process of restoring a 350z back to stock, battling stubborn parts, breaking tools, and eventually triumphing in this car repair journey."
+author: chris
+url: 'bsp-350z-suspension-parts-and-exhaust-for-sale'
+tags:  [ 350z, nissan, suspension, parts, forsale ]
+updateDate: 2024-11-18T13:26:36-06:00
 ---

 **Update 11/18/2024: This post is pretty old, nothing for sale still ;)**

 The suspension is now in St. Louis Missouri and available for $1000 plus shipping, paid via Paypal.
 That includes